PeterOosterom/CentosStreamupgrade/README.md

 # CentosStreamupgrade

+A script to upgrade centos 7 to stream 8.

-A script to upgrade centos 8 stream to 9 stream.
+A script to upgrade stream 8 to 9

 Quite unstable and very janky.
 Not to be used in a production enviroment